cakephp/phinx/docs/configuration.rst

 The above seed configuration would cause Phinx to store all the data stored in table_one and table_two, as well as any record in table_three where i<10, in Phinx's schema.sql file.

+Since Phinx is a lightweight database migration tool, with no heavy ORM layer, Phinx has no real concept of creating seed data from php objects.
+Any seed data is expected to be added by you (either via a migration, or manually) and then explicitly added in phinx's seed configuration section.

 Socket Connections
 ------------------